 If your account has multiple Global tags, select the one with the highest value.
 For example, if the tags in your account are Global-Page, Global-Page_1, and Global-Page_2, content should be tagged with Global-Page_2.
 For more information on viewing the Global tags available in your account, see How can I view the Global tags created in my account?

-Use the following steps to add tags:
+Use the following steps to add tags to repository content:

 -